OttoChu/Hunter-Vs-Prey/README.md

 2. The Prey is represented as 👨.

-3. Both the Hunter and Prey can move 1 tile in any direction per turn (excluding diagonals).
+3. The Hunter and Prey can move 1 tile in any direction per turn (excluding diagonals).

 4. Squares that you can be on are represented as 🌳.

 5. Squares that you can **NOT** be on are represented as 🗻.

-6. If an invalid move is made, your total move will be incremented by **1**.
+6. If an invalid move is made, your total move count will be incremented by **1**.

 7. Toggling your special move will count as a turn.